 Crab Cake Recipe (Gluten-Free, Paleo)

-- 1 pound crab meat, fresh or previously frozen
+- 1 lb crab meat (fresh or previously frozen)

-- 1 small bunch flat-leaf parsley, finely chopped (about one cup)
+- 1 bunch flat-leaf parsley (finely chopped – about 1 cup)

 - Combine the crab meat in a large bowl with the mayonnaise, mustard, lemon juice and zest, coconut aminos, apple cider vinegar, spices, salt, and herbs.
 Mix gently with your hands until well combined, taking care not to break up the lumps of crab up too much.
 Mix in egg and coconut flour.
 Refrigerate mixture for 30 minutes to an hour so flavors can combine.